Boisier/HUB/README.md

     {
         //print station icon
     }

+    function detailsLink($linkID, $startX, $endX, $NETWORK, $LINES)
+    {
+        //print station icon
     }

+    function detailsStation($stationID, $posX, $extrem, $NETWORK, $LINES)
+    {
+        //print station icon
+    }
+}

 ```

-This can call other php files if needed.
+This can call other php files of methods if needed.
 Just make sure that all the files are in the same network folder.

 ### master.css